 - Time is especially tight during the lunch period

-- It is a violation of ground rules to leave behind food mess, spills, sticky table tops, pizza boxes, etc.
+- It is a violation of ground rules to leave behind food mess, spills, sticky table tops, pizza boxes, etc. Here is a guide for after event disposal.

 - Violation of the ground rules and will be referred to the Dean of Students and your organization or journal could loose room privileges.